jcs-elpa/project-sln/README.md

 <!-- markdown-toc end -->

 The goal of this package is to generate project cache file that holds information of the current project.
 Using this cache file can do the following.

 * Code Navigation
 * Auto completion
 * Tooltip

 This package does not rely on any Tag System or Any Searcher that gives you all the possible results.
 This package should generate rule that could highly reliable on.

 ## How to contribute to this package?

 1. You can open an issue if you find out anything that helps!
 2. If you are willing to make a pull request, there are few things that you might want to know.

+## Supported Langauges

+* C#

 ## Todo List

-- [] Reliable code navigation.
+- [ ] Reliable code navigation.
-- [] `company-sln` or `company-project-sln`, a company plugin that uses this plugin to do auto-completion.
+- [ ] `company-sln` or `company-project-sln`, a company plugin that uses this plugin to do auto-completion.
-- [] Support as much programming languages as possible.
+- [ ] Support as much programming languages as possible.

 ## Contribution